 One of life’s most awkward experiences is walking into a social event—for example, a wedding reception—and realizing that you know almost no one in the room.
-Looking around at a sea of unfamiliar faces, you have a choice: “Should I retreat to a table in the corner of the room?
+Looking around at a sea of unfamiliar faces, you have a choice: “Should I retreat to a table in the corner?
 Or should I mix and mingle, introduce myself, and learn some names?”

 Most choose the first option, simply because it is easier.
 Trying to find things in common with strangers can be very difficult.

-Remember that God expects and requires His people to fellowship regularly, in all cases where a reasonable distance allows it: “And they continued steadfastly in the apostles’ doctrine and fellowship, and in breaking of bread, and in prayers” (Acts 2:42).
+God expects and requires His people to fellowship regularly where a reasonable travel distance allows it: “And they continued steadfastly in the apostles’ doctrine and fellowship, and in breaking of bread, and in prayers” (Acts 2:42).

-Often, the hardest part of a conversation is starting one.
-It takes some courage to approach another human being for the first time.
-But those who are determined to live the “give” way of life must push themselves to do this.
+Often the hardest part of a conversation is starting one.
+It takes courage to approach another human being for the first time.
+But those who are determined to live the give way of life must push themselves to do this.

 After “hello” and “how are you,” what comes next?
 This involves the art of “small talk.”
 When we first meet someone, we may not be quite ready to jump straight into a discussion of doctrine or the details of prophecy.
-Quite often, the journey to your present location, or even that old standby—the weather—is a natural place to start.
+Quite often, the journey to a particular location, or even that old standby—the weather—is a natural place to start.
+You both have traveled to where you are and have experienced the weather.
+These can become springboards to more meaningful conversation.
+Think of them as appetizers before the main course.
 Remember to be on the lookout for common interests.
-You both have traveled to where you are, and you both have experienced the weather.
-These can become a springboard to more meaningful conversation.
-Think of them as appetizers before the main course.

 A real conversation involves both talking and listening.
 If one person does all the talking and the other can get only as far as nodding his or her head, this is not true conversation—this is a monologue being delivered to an audience.

-Those who are more naturally verbal, or who have a richer history of life experiences, must be careful not to dominate the dialogue so completely that others “can barely fit a word in edgewise.”
+Those who are more naturally verbal or who have a richer history of life experiences must be careful not to dominate the dialogue so much that others can barely fit a word in edgewise.